7 clever ways to get out of a timeshare

 I remember when I was little, my family went on a beautiful resort vacation.
 We had lots of fun swimming, sight-seeing, eating, and other activities.
 But I also remember restlessly sitting through a 2-hour seminar in the middle of the trip (try sitting through 2 hours of anything as a grade-schooler).

-Looking back, I now realize we were able to take that vacation because my parents had signed up to listen to a timeshare pitch in exchange for a free or almost-free resort stay.
+Looking back, I now realize we were able to take that vacation because my parents had signed up to listen to a timeshare sales pitch in exchange for a free or almost-free resort stay.

 Fortunately for them, they didn't succumb to the sales pitch, but many people are unprepared for the pageantry and salesmanship that goes into trying to get you to sign up NOW before prices go up!